 3 Credits.
 Summer only.
 A course designed for the advancing paramedic student to apply skills learned in the classroom to the clinical setting.
-All skills are performed under the supervision of a clinical preceptor.
-(PR: Admission to program)
+All skills are preformed under the supervision of a clinical preceptor.
+Summer Only (PR: PAR 252.)

 PAR 260 - Critical Care Transport.